dereksmith2018/pizza/README.md

 -Show alert for user to confirm order

 ## Back end:
-grab users info - show the first (3)button selection - only one type can be chosen from first - button will prompt next (11)buttons to show - multiple button aloud to be used on this section - the buttons have values to them and will be captured - run through "else if" and give the user a price and the selected options list - send an alert to confirm order
+-grab users info - show the first (3)button selection - only one type can be chosen from first - button will prompt next (11)buttons to show - multiple button aloud to be used on this section - the buttons have values to them and will be captured - run through "else if" and give the user a price and the selected options list - send an alert to confirm order

 ## Completed with: